lords-7/essai2/docs/Manpage.md

   <br>Use this as the browser when opening project homepages.

   *Default:* `$BROWSER` or the OS's default browser.

+- `HOMEBREW_BUMP_AUTOMERGE`
+  <br>If set, `brew bump*` commands will attempt to enable automerge and branch cleanup.
+This will only work if you have `gh` installed and write access on the relevant repository.

 - `HOMEBREW_CACHE`
   <br>Use this directory as the download cache.